- Home

 Chiropractic Thermography

-Chiropractic Therography: for Nervous System Health
+Chiropractic Thermography: for Nervous System Health

 Chiropractic thermography is an advanced, non-invasive imaging technology designed to evaluate the nervous system.
 This cutting-edge technique enables specialists to detect heat patterns that may indicate neurological dysfunction.
 A 1987 report by the American Medical Association (AMA) on Neuro-Muscular-Skeletal Thermography highlighted its effectiveness, bringing thermography into mainstream healthcare as a valuable tool for diagnosing and monitoring neurological conditions.
 By analyzing hyperthermic (hot) and hypothermic (cold) patterns, thermography provides essential insights into neuromuscular function and nerve-related disorders.
 Notably, chiropractors have utilized thermography as a diagnostic tool since the 1920s, further reinforcing its role in assessing nervous system health.